 Arrest warrants issued for top NFL prospect Jalen Carter after fatal crash

+Jalen Carter faces arrest warrants after fatal crash that killed Georgia teammate

 Police say football star had been racing teammate just hours after championship celebration